AdemKayaaslan/QuizApp/README.md

 # QuizApp
-Writed with JSON format quiz application.
+Written in JSON format with quiz API.